 Redundancy can come as a significant shock – one which leaves many people feeling uncertain and vulnerable.
-Redundancy is a complex area of law and it is important to have independent legal advice to ensure both the legality of the redundancy itself and to safeguard your rights and entitlements.
+Redundancy is a complex area of law and it is important to have independent legal advice to both ensure the legality of the redundancy itself and to safeguard your redundancy pay, rights and entitlements.
 At Maurice Blackburn, we are ideally positioned to ensure you receive all your statutory and contractual entitlements to notice, leave and redundancy pay, as well as rights such as bonuses and share options.

 If you have been made redundant or are facing redundancy, you should get prompt legal advice.
 Maurice Blackburn are the nationally recognised experts in employment law and will achieve the best result for you.